MattLdwig/100-days-of-code/r1-log.md

 ### R1D43

 VueJS Course - Handling User Input with Forms Section.
 A lot of useful info in this module, which should help me in my todo app.

+### R1D44

+Change my blog layout this morning.
+Work with Gastby and a lot of CSS formatting.

+### R1D45

+VueJS Course (udemy) - Using and Creating Directives module.
+Very good explanations on how directives work and how to create custom ones.
+I've a better understanding on the Vue's internal mecanical now.